Periodisation: Myth and Reality

 Athletic shape maintenance becomes possible because of adaptational changes in the corresponding system of the body.
-It seems likely that the body, after a given time interval, receives new stimuli for further functioning following new external conditions.
-Active rest becomes very important for the recovery processes.
+It seems likely that the body receives new stimuli for further functioning following new external conditions after a given time interval.
+Active rest becomes very important for the recovery process.
 Thus, active rest assists in athletic shape maintenance.

 Temporary Loss of Athletic Shape

 As mentioned previously, there are three phases of athletic shape development: acquisition, retention and temporary loss.
 The loss of athletic shape can be either of long-term or short-term duration.
 The long-term loss of athletic shape is observed in two cases:

 Athletes experience the loss of athletic shape in most cases after the transition period.
 At this time, results usually decrease by 5 to 10% (sometimes even more) compared to previous annual cycle results.

 The short-term loss of athletic shape can be observed in the second period of athletic shape development.
 The duration of the loss varies from 2 to 8 weeks.
-The short-term reduction of performance levels during periods of athletic shape development after active or passive rest cannot be considered as a loss of athletic shape.
-This phenomenon is a part of the process of athletic shape development (adaptation processes to training loads is a basis of athletic shape development).
+The short-term reduction of performance levels during periods of athletic shape development after active or passive rest cannot be considered a loss of athletic shape.
+This phenomenon is a part of athletic shape development (adaptation processes to training loads is a basis of athletic shape development).

 Duration of Periods of Athletic Shape Development